-Then we do the same for new sets of double walks until the system closes.
-Each such step is carried out in two stages: we divide along the root of the first walk (this is the first partitioning lemma), and then the left one of the resulting pieces is split along the second vertex of the deleted edge.
+Then we do the same for new sets of double walks until the system of recurrence relations closes.
+Each such step is carried out in two stages: (i) cut the graph $G_d$ along the root $r$.
+Let us call it the first cutting. (ii) The resulting piece of $G_d$, which contains the edge $(r,v)$, is split along the vertex $v$.
+Let us call it the second cutting.
 Let us introduce some notations.
-The first walk of the minimal double walk is called gray one, and the second --- blue one.
-The first vertex of the gray (blue) walk is called the gray (blue) root.
-The gray root is denoted by $r$.
-And the second vertex of the gray walk we call $v$.
-Consider the new graph $ G_{new}=(V_{dw}, E_{dw}\setminus {(r,v)}) $, which is obtained after removing from $G_{dw}$ edge $(r,v)$.
-Consider the new graph $ G_{new}=(V_{dw}, E_{dw}\setminus{(r,v)})$, which is obtained after removing from $G_{dw}$ an edge $(r,v)$.
-This graph has exactly 2 connected components: the upper graph $G_u$ is a tree with the root $v$ and the right graph $G_r$ is the remaining tree with the root $r$.
-We also denote the left graph $G_l=(r,v)\cup G_u$ - the tree with the root $r$ and exactly one edge extending from the root - $ (r, v) $.
+The first walk of a minimal double walk is called gray one, and the second --- blue one.
+The first vertex of the gray (blue) walk is called a gray (blue) root.
+One can see that $r$ is a gray root.
+We also denote the left graph $G_l=(r,v)\cup G_u$. $G_l$ is a tree with the root $r$ and exactly one edge extending from the root --- $(r,v)$.
 Half of the length of the gray (blue) walk we denote $l_g$ ($l_b$).
 Let also $u_g$ ($u_b$) denotes half of the length of a gray (blue) walk along the upper graph, and $f_g$ ($f_b$) denotes the number of gray (blue) steps from the gray root $r$ to the vertex $v$.
 We also denote by $ r_g $ ($ r_b $) the number of all gray (blue) steps leaving gray root $r$, and denote by $v_g$ ($ v_b$) the number of steps leaving $v$ vertex, other than $\overrightarrow {(v,r)}$.